Ark Evelyn Grace Academy

-Ark Evelyn Grace Academy is a non-selective, coeducational secondary school within the English Academy programme, in Brixton, London.
+Ark Evelyn Grace Academy is a non-selective, coeducational secondary school in Brixton, in the London borough of Lambeth.

+The Academy is a member of Ark, a multi-academy trust with schools across England.

 The Academy opened in September 2008 in temporary accommodation admitting its first 180 pupils in year 7.
 In September 2010 the academy moved to a new purpose-built school building as it admitted its third year 7 year group.
 The building, designed by architect Zaha Hadid, was awarded the 2011 Stirling Prize.

 Building

 The school, which won the Stirling Prize in 2011, was designed by renowned architect Zaha Hadid, who described her post-modernist style as parametricism.

 The main building, which is a sweeping Z shape, has three floors of classroom placed on top of solid concrete podium.
 The building accommodates two "houses", which they call schools, separated by a range of shared facilities.
 The rest of the site is taken up by a gym, an art block, a series of all-weather pitches, and a 100 meter running track.
 Pupils do not have access to these areas outside lessons.
 The 60m2 classrooms are joined by twisting corridors.
 Though these floors feature glazed exteriors, the light reaching the classroom is limited and lights are needed throughout the day.
 The exterior wall finish are notable by their absence; classroom walls are either rendered white or remain as unfinished concrete.
 Windows are centrally controlled and some rooms do not have any.

 The reverse of the B£5 Brixton Pound note was inspired by Ark Evelyn Grace Academy and features the Brixton Rec logo; the front features NBA basketball player Luol Deng.